-Use dynamic test splitting Preview
+Use dynamic test splitting Beta

-| Smarter Testing is available in preview.
+Smarter Testing is available in beta.
 This means the product is in early stages and you may encounter bugs, unexpected behavior, or incomplete features.
-When the feature is made generally available, there will be a cost associated with access and usage. |
+When the feature is made generally available, there will be a cost associated with access and usage.
+Refer our Discuss post for more information about our beta launch. |

 Dynamic test splitting distributes tests across parallel nodes to minimize node idle time.
 Unlike static splitting, which divides tests evenly upfront, dynamic splitting uses a shared queue that nodes pull from continuously.
 This ensures balanced workloads even when some nodes start late or run slower than expected.